 If the Foundation seeks supplemental information or greater clarity about one or more sections of your proposal, you will receive an e-mail notice.
 It is imperative that you login to the Templeton Portal and provide the necessary information as soon as possible.
 Failure to respond promptly to the Foundation's request for more information or greater clarity may result in having your proposal declined.

-If a proposed project has been identified as having merit but the Foundation's staff or expert reviewers have noted concerns or recommendations to further strengthen the proposal, a "bounce letter" will be e-mailed to the applicant, requesting further development of the proposal.
+If a proposed project has been identified as having merit but the Foundation's staff or external reviewers have noted concerns or recommendations to further strengthen the proposal, a "bounce letter" will be e-mailed to the applicant, requesting further development of the proposal.
 Applicants who receive a bounce letter are encouraged to contact the program staff with any questions.

 For all Full Proposals that are approved as proposed, the Foundation's staff notifies the applicant, and a Grant Agreement is generated and sent.
-For all proposals that are declined by the President, a declination letter is generated, and the applicant is formally notified via e-mail.
+For all proposals that are declined, a declination letter is generated, and the applicant is formally notified via e-mail.
 If a proposal is approved with provisos, the Foundation's staff formally notifies the applicant of the terms of the provisos and seeks consent to these new terms.
 The applicant then makes the changes to the proposal itself (inside the Templeton Portal), and once these are completed, a Grant Agreement is generated.